 - You must have health insurance (public or private) with full coverage on the Spanish territory

-Documents you need to submit to get your residency as an entrepreneur
+Documents you need to submit to get your entrepreneur visa

 If you are in a position in which all the prior conditions are met, you can start your application.
 Which are the specific documents you will need to submit?

 - Business plan.
 You will need to submit your business plan, in which you carefully detail your activity and how it is going to benefit the Spanish economy.
-As we have already mentioned, emphasis on the creation of employment, innovation, and positive impact on the socio-economic growth of the country must be placed in this document.
-It must be sent to the Commercial Office.
+As we have already mentioned, emphasis on the creation of employment, innovation, and positive impact on the socio-economic growth of the country must be placed in this document

-This renewal will enable you to stay legally in the country for two additional years.
+This renewal will allow you to legally stay in the country for two additional years.

 If you need help with the general application for the entrepreneur visa, renewal, or even with the creation of your business plan (so that it matches the interest of the Commercial Office), do not hesitate to ask our lawyers for help.
 We will be glad to answer any questions!

-Setting up a company and living in Spain must be easy.
+Setting up a company and living in Spain must be feasible.
 And that is what we want you to feel.

 I want apply.
 And I want to know the proceeds